-- assessing the skills of experienced individuals who can demonstrate substantial competency in a priority trade qualification
+- recognition of prior learning (RPL)—assessment of the skills of experienced individuals who can demonstrate substantial competency in a priority trade qualification

-- providing gap training of no more than 40 per cent of the funded competencies to complete the trade qualification.
+- gap training of no more than 40% of the funded competencies/points to complete the trade qualification.

 - minimise current and potential trade skills shortages

 - address emerging trade skills needs in the economy or in communities

 Read the TSAGT program policy (PDF, 353KB) to learn more.

 To participate in the TSAGT program, you must:

 - be 21 years of age or older

 - have several years of relevant industry experience – your employment history must substantiate your experience

 - not have previously completed a trade qualification in the same industry area (e.g. an industry area is defined as qualifications in the same national training package)

 - not currently be an apprentice or trainee with a signed training contract under the Further Education and Training Act 2014